Avoid rate limiting

 If you're consistently rate limited, consider these workarounds:

 - Cache Ethereum data locally.
 Barring rare deep reorganizations of the chain, blocks more than a couple of blocks below the head of the chain can be cached indefinitely.
 Ask for the data once then keep it locally.

 - Limit RPCs at dapp startup.
 Likewise, limit the number of RPCs your dapp calls immediately at startup.
 Only request data as the user accesses that portion of the dapp, and cache anything from older blocks for next time.

 - Don't poll Infura in a tight loop.
 New blocks come roughly every 15 seconds, so requesting new data at a faster rate usually doesn't make sense.
 Consider using

 eth_subscribeto be notified when new blocks are available.

-You can have Infura notify you when you're near your daily limit by checking the box for Email Notifications under the Accounts tab.
+You can have Infura notify you when you're near your daily limit by selecting Email Notifications the Accounts tab of the Infura Settings.
 Infura sends emails when your daily requests reach 75%, 85%, and 100% of the allowed limit.